-My mom was from Denmark and made this Danish dish for us on Sundays when I was growing up.
+My mom was from Denmark and made this Danish braised pork roast dish for us on Sundays when I was growing up.
 I think it was called Svinekød med brun kål, but I'm not sure.
-I just remember how I hated the smell when the cabbage was cooking, but loved how it tasted when it was all done.
+I remember how I hated the smell when the cabbage was cooking, but loved how it tasted when it was all done.

-The cabbage which cooks with the pork slowly and develops an incredible flavor that will bring you back for seconds.
-It's even better warmed up the next day.
+The cabbage cooks with the pork slowly, developing an incredible flavor that will bring you back for seconds.
+It's even better to warm up the next day.

 My mother used a Danish product called Kulør to brown the cabbage.
 This product is basically a caramelized sugar used as a browning agent.
 One brand name I've found is Kavli Soya kulør.

-I'm not sure where you can get it but I would try searching for it on the Internet or contacting any Scandinavian specialty store.
-It is just a brown food coloring so if all else fails, I guess you can try some Kitchen Bouquet as a substitute, but it's not essential to the recipe, just adds some attractive color.
+I'm unsure where you can get it, but I would try searching for it on the Internet or contacting any Scandinavian specialty store.
+It is just a brown food coloring so if all else fails, I guess you can try some Kitchen Bouquet as a substitute, but it's not essential to the recipe, adds some attractive color.

 *Update* - I found the product my mom used.
-It's called Kavli Kulør and can be found at Nordic House.
+It's called Kavli Kulør.

 Danish Braised Pork Roast

-1 - 2 teaspoons of Kulør (if you can find it.
-I guess you could substitute Kitchen Bouquet, too)
+- 2 teaspoons Kulør if you can find it.
+I guess you could substitute Kitchen Bouquet, too